LinMec/Kursinis-darbas/README.md

                 })
             elif self.__data_type == "insurance":
     ```
     Transactions, amounts, and every other morsel of data are securely stuffed inside layers of encapsulation.
 Why?
-Because cyber-attacks are out there, lurking, like a badly tuned Vauxhall Astra in "Krasnucha", ready to ruin your day.
+Because cyber-attacks are out there, lurking, like a badly tuned Audi A3 in "Krasnucha", ready to ruin your day.